Evil (wrestler): Bullet Club (2020–2021)

-At Dominion the following day, Evil defeated Naito to capture both the IWGP Heavyweight and IWGP Intercontinental Championships with the help of Bullet Club, including Dick Togo, who joined Bullet Club and became Evil's manager in the process.
+At Dominion the following day, Evil defeated Naito to capture both the IWGP Heavyweight and IWGP Intercontinental Championship with the help of Bullet Club, including Dick Togo, who joined the stable and became Evil's manager in the process.
 As Evil was still NEVER Openweight 6-Man Tag Team Champion with Bushi and Takagi despite his betrayal, he became the first triple champion in the history of New Japan Pro-Wrestling.
-At Sengoku Lord on July 25, he had his first successful defense of both the Heavyweight and Intercontinental titles against former Ingobernables stablemate Hiromu Takahashi.
-On August 1, NJPW vacated the NEVER Openweight 6-Man Tag Team Championship due to Evil claiming in a post-Dominion interview that he had "no interest" in defending the title with his former Ingobernables stablemates, ending his run as triple champion.
-He lost both titles against Naito at Summer Struggle in Jingu.
-On November 6, Evil defeated Chaos to win the NEVER Openweight 6-Man Tag Team Championships with House of Torture at Power Struggle.
-He defeated Tomohiro Ishii to win the NEVER Openweight Championship at Wrestle Kingdom 16, becoming a double champion.
-On Night 2, Evil, Sho and Takahashi, once again retained the 6-man titles against CHAOS.
-On Night 3 Evil and Dick Togo lost to Pro Wrestling NOAH's Go Shiozaki and Masa Kitamiya.
+On July 25, At Sengoku Lord, he had his first successful defense of both the Heavyweight and Intercontinental titles against former Ingobernables stablemate Hiromu Takahashi.
+On August 1, NJPW vacated the NEVER Openweight 6-Man Tag Team Championship, due to Evil claiming in a post-Dominion interview that he had "no interest" in defending the title with his former Ingobernables stablemates, ending his run as triple champion.
+He lost both titles to Naito at Summer Struggle in Jingu.

+House of Torture (2021–present)

+On November 6, 2021, at Power Struggle, House of Torture (Evil, Sho and Yujiro Takahashi) defeated Chaos to win the NEVER Openweight 6-Man Tag Team Championship.
+On night one of Wrestle Kingdom 16, Evil defeated Tomohiro Ishii to win the NEVER Openweight Championship, becoming a double champion.
+On night two, HoT once again retained the NEVER Openweight 6-Man Tag Team Championship against Chaos.
+On night three, Evil and Dick Togo lost to Pro Wrestling Noah's Go Shiozaki and Masa Kitamiya.
-At the NJPW New Years Golden Series tour, EVIL retained the Never Openweight Championship against Ishii once again and retained the Never openweight 6-man tag team championships.
-Evil then entered the New Japan Cup, he defeated Ryusuke Taguchi and Tama Tonga in rounds one and two, but lost to Hiromu Takahashi in round 3.
-At Hyper Battle, Evil retained the Never Openweight Championship against Takahashi.
-At Wrestling Dontaku, Evil lost the Never Openweight Championship to Tama Tonga, ending his secoind reign at 117 days.
-At Dominion 6.12 in Osaka-jo Hall, House of Torture retained the 6-man championships against Suzuki-Gun, but lost them to Chaos at NJPW New Japan Road.

-In June, Evil was announced to be competing in the G1 Climax 32 tournament, in the C Block.
-He finished the tournament with 6 points, failing to advance to the semi-finals.
+At the NJPW New Years Golden Series tour, Evil retained the NEVER Openweight Championship against Ishii once again and retained the NEVER Openweight 6-Man Tag Team Championship.
+Evil then entered the New Japan Cup; he defeated Ryusuke Taguchi and Tama Tonga in rounds one and two, but lost to Hiromu Takahashi in round three.
+At Hyper Battle, Evil retained the NEVER Openweight Championship against Takahashi.
+At Wrestling Dontaku, Evil lost the NEVER Openweight Championship to Tonga, ending his second reign at 117 days.
+At Dominion 6.12 in Osaka-jo Hall, HoT retained the NEVER Openweight 6-Man Tag Team Championship against Suzuki-gun, but lost them to Chaos at New Japan Road.
+In June, Evil was announced to be competing at G1 Climax 32, in the C Block.
+He finished the tournament with six points, failing to advance to the semi-finals.

+In October, Evil participated in a tournament to crown the first ever NJPW World Television Champion.
+He defeated Aaron Henare and Yoshi-Hashi to advance to the tournament's semi-finals.
+In the semi-final round, Evil lost to eventual winner Zack Sabre Jr. At Battle Autumn, HoT retained their NEVER Openweight 6-Man Tag Team Championship against Hiroshi Tanahashi, Ryusuke Taguchi and Hikuleo.
+In November, Evil once again teamed with Yujiro Takahashi in the World Tag League.
+The duo ended their tournament with six points, failing to advance to the finals.